PDX Planespotting

 Location Views Accessibility

-parking structure: 4th floor long-term, south side Runway 28L/10R car, transit, bicycle
+parking structure: 4th or 5th floor long-term, south side Runway 28L/10R car, transit, bicycle

 parking structure: 7th floor short-term, north side Runway 28R/10L car, transit, bicycle